Nelly Thomas

-Nelly Thomas is a comedian, author, educator and broadcaster from Western Australia, who has lived in Melbourne since 1998.
+Nelly Thomas is a comedian, educator, author, and broadcaster from Western Australia based in Melbourne.

 Comedy

 Thomas won the Triple J Raw Comedy competition in 2003 alongside Stephen Sheehan.

 Since then she has performed around the world as a stand-up comedian.
+She is also an author.

-Thomas has performed twice at the Edinburgh Fringe, several times at the Melbourne Fringe and is a regular feature at the Melbourne International Comedy Festival.
+Thomas has performed twice at the Edinburgh Fringe, several times at the Melbourne Fringe, and is a regular feature at the Melbourne International Comedy Festival (MICF).